Twista: Career

 Twista's album The Day After was released in 2005.
-It featured the hit singles "Girl Tonite" featuring Trey Songz, "Hit the Floor" featuring Pitbull, and "So Lonely" featuring Mariah Carey.
-His next album, Adrenaline Rush 2007 came out in 2007.
+It featured the hit singles "Girl Tonite" (featuring Trey Songz), "Hit the Floor" (featuring Pitbull), and "So Lonely" (featuring Mariah Carey).
+His next album, Adrenaline Rush 2007, was released in 2007.
 Also in 2007, Pitbull released the song "Candyman" featuring Twista off the album The Boatlift.
-Its singles were "Give it Up" featuring Pharrell and "Creep Fast" featuring T-Pain.
+Its singles were "Give It Up" (featuring Pharrell) and "Creep Fast" (featuring T-Pain).
 This album sold poorly compared to Twista's earlier albums.
-Twista appeared on the single "Hell No (Leave Home)" from Monica's album fall 2006 The Makings of Me.
-In 2008, Twista launched a new record label called "Get Money Gang Entertainment" and the album Category F5 with the hit, "Wetter".
-In 2009, Twista appeared on the single "Legendary" with fellow Chicago rappers AK47 of Do or Die and Saurus and Bones.
+Twista appeared on the single "Hell No (Leave Home)" from Monica's 2006 album The Makings of Me.
+In 2008, Twista launched a new record label called Get Money Gang Entertainment and the album Category F5 with the hit, "Wetter".
+In 2009, Twista appeared on the single "Legendary" with fellow Chicago rappers AK-47 of Do or Die and Saurus and Bones.

-Twista released his eighth solo album entitled, The Perfect Storm on November 9, 2010.
+Twista released his eighth solo album, The Perfect Storm on November 9, 2010.
 The first single from the album, "Make a Movie" produced by the Legendary Traxster, featuring Chris Brown, was released on August 24, 2010.
-Two buzz singles were released, "I Do" produced by Traxster and "Heat" produced by fellow Chicago producers NO I.D. and the Legendary Traxster.
-The album features artists such as Waka Flocka Flame, Raekwon, Tia London, Diddy, Ray J, and others.
-Production on the album is mainly by the Legendary Traxster along with Streetrunner, Twinz, Tight Mike and No I.D., Twista discussed his new documentary, directed by Vlad Yudin and the making of The Perfect Storm, including his belief that artists need to do more than just record songs and that they need to become more involved with the community around them.
+Two buzz singles were released, "I Do" produced by Traxster and "Heat" produced by fellow Chicago producers No I.D. and the Legendary Traxster.
+The album features artists such as Waka Flocka Flame, Raekwon, Tia London, Sean "Diddy" Combs, Ray J, and others.
+Production on the album is mainly by the Legendary Traxster along with Streetrunner, the Kray Twinz, Tight Mike, and No I.D., Twista discussed his new documentary, directed by Vlad Yudin and the making of The Perfect Storm, including his belief that artists need to do more than just record songs and that they need to become more involved with the community around them.

 A documentary film, Mr. Immortality: The Life and Times of Twista, was released in November 2010.

 In January 2013, Twista was featured in a remix of Lil Reese's song "Traffic".
-As of 2013, Twista was working on his ninth studio album entitled Dark Horse.
-He also was rumored to be in the works of signing a record deal with Kanye West's music label GOOD Music, although in an interview with HipHopDX Twista denied the rumor.
-The first single was "Throwin My Money", featuring R. Kelly and produced by Chris Millionaire.
-Twista appeared on the song "Jewels N Drugs" by Lady Gaga on the album ARTPOP.
-"It's Yours" featuring Tia London was released on May 6, 2014, as the second single of the aforementioned album.
-It was serviced to urban contemporary radio in the United States on May 27, 2014, by Capitol Records.
-Dark Horse released on August 12, 2014.
+As of 2013, Twista was working on his ninth studio album, Dark Horse.
+He also was rumored to be in the works of signing a record deal with Kanye West's record label GOOD Music, although in an interview with HipHopDX, Twista denied the rumor.
+The first single was "Throwin' My Money" (featuring R. Kelly) and produced by Chris Millionaire.
+Twista appeared on the song "Jewels n' Drugs" by Lady Gaga on the album Artpop.
+"It's Yours" (featuring Tia London) was released on May 6, 2014, as the second single of the aforementioned album.
+It was serviced to urban contemporary radio in the US on May 27, 2014, by Capitol Records.
+Dark Horse was released on August 12, 2014.